 With the Occupational Health and Safety Ordinance coming into force on 27 January 2021, companies are required to offer home office as much as possible.
 With its latest, third wave of surveys on home office in Germany, the Bavarian Research Institute for Digital Transformation (bidt) examines the current prevalence of home office in Germany and the effects of this regulation.

 In January 2021, the Federal Ministry of Labour and Social Affairs reacted to the high corona incidence levels with a new SARS-CoV-2 occupational health and safety regulation.
-Detached from the regulation of home offices, which is on the labour policy agenda, the new Occupational Health and Safety Ordinance aims to minimise the risk of coronavirus infections at work and to protect the safety and health of employees.
+Detached from the regulation of home offices, which is on the labour policy agenda, the new Occupational Health and Safety Ordinance aims to minimise the risk of coronavirus infections at work and protect employees’ safety and health.
 In addition to other measures to reduce contact in the workplace, it also contains a regulation on home office.
 Thus, “employers […] must offer employees in the case of office work or comparable activities to carry out these activities in their homes if there are no compelling operational reasons to the contrary” (Bundesanzeiger 2021).
-The ordinance came into force on 27 January 2021 and is valid up to and including 30 June 2021.
+The ordinance came into force on 27 January 2021 and is valid until 30 June 2021.

 Home office survey February 2021